wiecklabs/scube/README.md

 ## API

-The Scube API wrapped up in Futures.
+The Scube API is wrapped up in Futures.
 If you have experience with other Future based libraries, you should feel at home.

 ### Conventions